Jean612/Project-Dasmoto/readme.md

 # Dasmoto's Arts & Crafts
-Simple project where I build a website for a fictional arts ands crafts.
+Simple project where I build a website for a fictional arts ands crafts store.

 ## Technologies